Atzmus (band): Themes

 The songs are written from a spiritual and sometimes mystical perspective.
 Barletta stated that the connection between rock and spirituality is "the constructive rebelliousness of not accepting the concealment of Divinity in the world".
 He is a Haredi Jew of the Chabad branch of Hassidism and regards Menachem Mendel Schneerson as his spiritual teacher.
 In this respect, towards the end of one song (No corras más) a recording of a rebbe's speech can be heard.
 Most lyrics are written by Barletta, with only a few exceptions (such as Estar en vos by Portillo).
 This is the reason why the language of the lyrics is strongly influenced by Jewish religious tradition, despite the band not being composed only of Jews.
 Originally, in Barletta's words, it was just a coming together of four musicians from different religious or spiritual backgrounds.
 Two of them were Orthodox Jews (Barletta and Cohenca), the other two were Evangelical Christians.
 However, the group never focused on their religious differences but on making music together.
 Nevertheless, the Jewish element is prevalent, as Hebrew terms are often heard in their lyrics, such as Baruch haBa (masculine for "welcome"), Beit HaMikdash (Holy Temple), tzadikim (Jewish "saints"), and Yesh Me'ayin (Jewish concept for creatio ex nihilo).
 Having been an object of confusion, Barletta explained he is not a rabbi nor a seminarist.
-The Haredi fashion of Barletta plus Hebrew terms and kabbalistic imagery reasonably led many to label Atzmus as Jewish.
+Barletta's Haredi fashion, this use of Hebrew terms, and kabbalistic imagery led many to label Atzmus as Jewish.
 There is even a literal quote from the Mishnah in No corras más: "Who is strong?
 One who overpowers his inclinations" (Avot 4:1).

 In consonance with Hassidic teachings, the first song of Ciudad de luz is a Belarusian nigun called Nye Zhuritze Chlopzi ("Don't Worry, Fellows") which was traditionally sung by Hassidim on their road to the city of Lyubavichi (Lubavitch in Yiddish).
 Social researcher Damián Setton asserted that kabbalistic topics arise from the knowledge Barletta acquired through his conversion to Judaism.
-Setton also suggested that Estar en vos (Being in you) is the most 'Evangelical' song in their repertoire, to which they answered that such a description was restrictive.
+Setton also suggested that Estar en vos (Being in you) is the most 'Evangelical' song in their repertoire, thought the band finds such a description restrictive.
 They said that Estar en vos could be understood as a love song on the one hand, and on the other as a song that talks about the need of being in connection with God.
 Such connection, they argued, is an experience that exceeds religious categorizations. "[N]o one imposes anything on anyone.
 Sometimes we think that to develop concepts of union or peace between men we have to think all the same, believe all the same, but peace is not homogeneity...
 There may be men without religion but men can not [be] without love, because the basis and foundation of the world is love.
 And for that, as musicians we make songs with lyrics that invite reflection and inner development."
 Barletta has said that they look for a common thread in their songs and albums to bring about a "conceptual work".